Galaxy (British TV channel)

-Galaxy was a short-lived British satellite television channel, owned and operated by British Satellite Broadcasting.
+Galaxy (referred to by some TV-focused websites as The Galaxy Channel) was a short-lived British satellite television channel, owned and operated by British Satellite Broadcasting.

 The station, focused on general entertainment and children's programming, was one of the five BSB channels, based at the network's headquarters at Marco Polo House in Battersea.

 Galaxy broadcast a mix of original programming, American imports and archive repeats from the BBC library.
-Its most infamous production was Heil Honey I'm Home, a sitcom about Adolf Hitler, which aired only its pilot episode.
+Its most infamous production was Heil Honey I'm Home, a sitcom about Adolf Hitler, and Eva Braun living as a couple in America with their Jewish neighbors, which aired only its pilot episode.

 History

 Original programmes

 Some of the programmes made for Galaxy included:

 Jupiter Moon

 Jupiter Moon was Galaxy's sci-fi soap opera, shown three times a week (on Mondays, Wednesdays, and Fridays at 6.30pm), with an omnibus at weekends.
 150 episodes were made, but only the first 108 were broadcast by Galaxy before it closed, while the last 42 episodes would air six years later on the Sci Fi Channel.
 The cast included Richard Derrington, Anna Chancellor, Alison Dowling, Lucy Benjamin, Fay Masterson, Richard Lintern and Jason Durr.
 The entire series has been released on Region 1 DVD.